 “I’ve had a bad day, and I need a drink.”
 People with alcoholism might say something like this dozens of times in a single month, hoping to explain or justify their use and abuse of alcohol.
-That little sip of alcohol might seem to soothe their nerves and make the day just a little brighter, but unfortunately, alcoholism has been linked to a great many mental health problems, including depression, anxiety and personality disorders.
+That little sip of alcohol might seem to soothe their nerves and make the day just a little brighter, but unfortunately, alcoholism has been linked to many mental health problems, including depression, anxiety and personality disorders.

 Any of these types of depression can be serious, and they can all be augmented by the use and abuse of alcohol.

-- Feelings of uncertainty or apprehension
+- Chronic feelings of uncertainty or apprehension

 - High blood pressure

 - Panic attacks or specific phobias